 Regionally Increasing Baccalaureate Nursing (RIBN)

-Carolinas College participates in the Centralina RIBN (CRIBN), a four year nursing option that dually admits and enrolls students to both UNC-Charlotte and CCHS.
+Carolinas College participates in Centralina RIBN (CRIBN), a four year nursing option that dually admits and enrolls students to both UNC-Charlotte and CCHS.
+The CRIBN program is no longer admitting new students, but many students remain enrolled in this program.

 Applicants with a current, unencumbered LPN license may apply for advanced placement into the Nursing Program.
 Students have to meet regular admission requirements as well as specific curriculum requirements.
 Students accepted for the LPN-ADN option are granted transfer credit for NUR 100 (Medical Terminology) and NUR 101 (Nursing Fundamentals).